plan4hub/yoda/docs/MANUAL.md

 ### Estimate alternative (labels)

 Some people prefer to add story points into GitHub labels instead.
 Yoda support this as well.
 In this case, create labels **with just the numeric values as the text**.
-Often a fibonaccci-like number set is used (e.g. 1, 2, 3 5, 8, 13, 20, 40 100).
+Again, often a Fibonaccci-like number set is used (e.g. 1, 2, 3 5, 8, 13, 20, 40 100).
 The Burndown and Velocity reports will be able to feed of these numbers.

-*Note*: When using story points into labels, no remaining function is available (e.g. open = full estimate is remaining, close = nothing is remaining).

 If you use estimates into labels, it is not possible to specify a remaining estimate.
 In this case remaining effort will be binary; either the full estimate (issue open) or zero (issue closed).

 ## Handling of milestones

 There are two options for representing sprints in GitHub, milestones or projects.
-Milestones reside at repository level and have a very tight issue integration, while projects have a more manual issue handling, but are sometimes preferred as they have the built-in Kanban board visualisation.
+Milestones reside at repository level and have a very tight issue integration, while projects have a more manual issue handling, but are sometimes preferred because of their Kanban board visualization.

 A further advantage of projects is that they can reside at the organisation level (which milestones cannot).
 If sprint planning is done across several components stored into different repositories, this is a great advantage.

+Yoda tools are able to work across repositories, so Yoda uses milestones (with identical names across repositories) to define sprints.

-Yoda brings it's own Kanban tool that allows viewing and maintenance of issues across several repositories, including the ability to sum up estimates and remaining effort across issues.
+For example, Yoda add it's own Kanban tool that allows viewing and maintenance of issues across several repositories, including the ability to sum up estimates and remaining effort across all issues.

-Yoda Burndown and Velocity Reports support planning across repositories based on sprint milestones.
-These , which and includes a milestone manager for keeping repository milestones in sync.
-Additional sprint data must be added either to the milestone description.
+Also, Yoda Burndown and Velocity Reports support planning across repositories based on sprint milestones.

+A milestone manager helps to keeping repository milestones in sync.
+Additional sprint data must be added to the milestone description.
 The additional data is the sprint start date using the a "> startdate YYYY-MM-DD" notatation.

 Further it is possible to specify "> burndownduedate YYYY-MM-DD" as sprint date where all estimated activities (typically development) should have been finished.
 This is of course optional, otherwise milestone due date is used.